Eve Pearce: Career

-Pearce first came to role as Kipps as the lady assistant.
+Pearce first came to a role as the lady assistant in the TV series Kipps.
 She acted in many Royal Shakespeare Company productions including as Amelia in John O'Keeffe's play, Wild Oats at the Aldwych Theatre in London with Alan Howard, Zoë Wanamaker, Lisa Harrow, Simon Jones, Norman Rodway, Jeremy Irons, Joe Melia, and Ben Cross in the cast.
 Clifford Williams was director.

 In November 2006, she appeared in Torchwood as Estelle Cole, as a past love of Captain Jack Harkness.
 Pearce portrayed the Gypsy Queen in the television mini-series The 10th Kingdom, directed by Herbert Wise.

 She appeared in numerous television shows, from Tales of Unease, ('Suspicious Ignorance', episode), Z-Cars to Taggart.
 She played the German Kaiserin in the mini-serie Fall of Eagles in 1974 then Madame Giselle in the 1992 TV adaptation of Agatha Christie's 'Death in the Clouds'.
 Her most recent appearances have been in Him and Her, Doctors, Holby City, and Getting On (as Mrs Dethick).
 Her first poetry collection, Capturing Snowflakes (Greenheart Press), was published in November 2012.